dj-io/blu/README.md

 	    - Select an existing directory.
 	    - Create a new directory.

-3. Apollo CLI will handle the following automatically:
+3. Apollo o1 will handle the following automatically:
 	- Create the repository on GitHub.
 	- Initialize a local Git repository.
 	- Add a README.md file with the repository’s name and description.